 Our students' social and emotional development is a key priority for us.
 Teachers ensure that themes around wellbeing and relationships permeate through all lessons.
-Staff support all pupils to begin to recognise their feelings and emotions and understand the concept of 'flipping your lid' using Siegel's Hand Model of the Brain.
+Classroom staff and the SEMH LPs support all pupils to begin to recognise their feelings and emotions and understand the concept of 'flipping your lid' using Siegel's Hand Model of the Brain.
 Where needed staff use co-regulation to support pupils in crisis, with the aim for pupils to become more able to self-regulate over time.
-Pupils learn about what happens to their body when they are anxious and the intention is that they are able to recognise these signs and explore strategies to help them regulate big feelings and emotions.
+Pupils learn about what happens to their body when they are anxious and the intention is that they are able to recognise these signs and emotions.